The most extensive collection of coral reefs on Earth is the Great Barrier Reef.

 Coral Reefs can grow for thousands of years, forming reefs up to more than 2,000 kilometres in length.

-Coral reefs are vibrant, diverse ecosystems teeming with a diverse array of organisms.
+Coral reefs are vibrant, diverse ecosystems teeming with various organisms.

 Coral reefs also support land-based creatures and plants.